 It’s unlikely that our cultivation facility and dispensary will have any effect.
 There is little reliable data on the impact of cultivation facilities or dispensaries on property values.
 According to a study completed by the National Association of Realtors in 2018, the majority of respondents in states where medical marijuana is legal had not seen a change in residential property values near dispensaries or of commercial property values near cannabis cultivation lands.
-See here for the full study: www.nar.realtor/reports/marijuana-and-real-estate-a-budding-issue
+See the full study here.

 What about the impact on children in the community?

-What steps are you using to protect the community from the impact of your usage of lighting during the evening hours?
+What steps are you taking to protect the community from the impact of supplemental lighting?

 Will the cultivation facility create traffic congestion?

-We don’t anticipate any traffic issues tied to our operation.
-We are conducting a formal traffic survey and will share this data once it’s complete.
-We expect far fewer issues and less congestion than the Old Hamilton Farm as we will not be open to the public.
+TerrAscend does not expect any traffic issues or congestion related to our facility.
+We expect few issues and far less congestion than the Old Hamilton Farm as we will not be open to the public.
 Based on the previous commercial and retail operations of Hamilton Farms, the traffic volumes of our operation will be dramatically less.

-Given our above described efforts to minimize odor, light pollution, and environmental impact, we expect no negative impact to local wildlife.
-There may be some small benefit from the addition of 70 new pine trees around the perimeter of the property, and from the half acre of land dedicated to growing fruits, veggies, flowers, and other plants.
+Given our efforts to minimize odor, light pollution, and environmental impact, we expect no negative impact to local wildlife.
+There may be some small benefit to wildlife from the addition of 70 new pine trees around the perimeter of the property, and from the half acre of land dedicated to growing fruits, veggies, flowers, and other plants.

 How can I get a job?
 What kind of jobs will be created?

-We have received substantial interest for jobs at both our Boonton Township and Phillipsburg sites.
-At our cultivation facility, we’re already receiving multiple inquiries each week from local citizens interested in joining our team.
-In Boonton Township, we’ll employ 20-30 professionals by the end of 2019 and 60-80 by the time we’re fully operational in 2020.
-These jobs include cultivation staff, regulatory compliance and quality assurance staff, scientists, engineers, managers, formulators, IT staff, and security personnel.
-(By comparison, at peak season, Hamilton Farms employed about 35-40 people.)
-In Phillipsburg, our dispensary will employ 20-30 people full-time, in jobs including retail, sales and community outreach.
+We are thrilled to have already received substantial interest for jobs at both our Boonton Township and Phillipsburg sites.
+At our cultivation facility in Boonton Township, we’ll employ 20-30 professionals by the end of 2019 and 60-80 by the time we’re fully operational in 2020.
+These full-time jobs will include cultivation staff, regulatory compliance and quality assurance staff, scientists, engineers, managers, formulators, IT staff, accountants, and security personnel.

 How do I become a patient?

-The New Jersey Department of Health offers information on how to find a participating physician, register as a patient, and find an Alternative Treatment Center (ATC).
+The New Jersey Department of Health offers information on qualifying conditions, how to register as a patient, and a list of Alternative Treatment Centers (ATC).
 Please visit www.nj.gov/health/medicalmarijuana/patients

 Our Leadership Team